 Western Mongolia in particular is very remote and there are very few places to get proper gear out here.

-Whether you decide to travel alone or on an Epic trip, this Mongolia Packing List is a comprehensive guide to everything you need to have on you to make the most of your trip while staying safe, comfortable, and completely prepared.
+Whether you decide to travel alone or on an expedition in the Altai Mountains, this Mongolia Packing List is a comprehensive guide to everything you need to have on you to make the most of your trip while staying safe, comfortable, and completely prepared.

 Should you choose to book with us, you’ll receive an even more descriptive and detailed packing list in our trip info pack.